joel-jeremy/externalized-properties/README.md

 A lightweight and extensible library to resolve application properties from various external sources.

+## Like the project?

+Please consider giving the repository a ⭐.
+It means a lot!
+Thank you :)

 ## [Twelve Factor Methodology](https://12factor.net)

 Externalized Properties was inspired by the [The Twelve Factor Methodology](https://12factor.net)'s section [III.
 Config](https://12factor.net/config).